iqiyi/dpvs/doc/tutorial.md

 To use *VLAN* device, you can use `dpip` tool, *VLAN* device can be created based on real DPDK Physical device (e.g., `dpdk0`, `dpdk1`) or Bonding device (e.g., `bond0`).
 But cannot create VLAN device on VLAN device.

-This is the VLAN example, pls check `dpip vlan help` for more info.
+This is the VLAN example, please check `dpip vlan help` for more info.

 ```bash
 $ dpip vlan add dpdk0.100 link dpdk0 proto 802.1q id 100